This was an epic road trip.

 Experience can, sometimes, make us complacent, and inexperience, guarded.

-2. If the journey (not just travel) is long, uncertain, too much planning is often unnecessary
+2. If the journey is long, uncertain, too much planning is often unnecessary

 When we started this epic journey, our rough itinerary looked something like this: